QED-92/cyber-security/modules/hydra/hydra.md

 # Hydra

-Brute forcing is a trial-and-error method commonly used to crack passwords, hashes and encryption keys. **Hydra** is a popular tool utilized for brute forcing.

 This document summarizes practical techniques for brute forcing with **Hydra**.
 It is by no means an exhaustive guide.

 # Table of Contents